Amazing 2 Day Seattle Itinerary 2025

 Day 1 in Seattle

-The First ever Starbucks
+Visit The First ever Starbucks in Seattle

 Wake yourself up in your first day in Seattle with a fresh cup of home brewed coffee.
 Founded in 1971, the original Starbucks in Seattle still serves coffee directly across the road from Pike Place Market.
 Even if you’re not a big coffee drinker, it is worth getting a hot cup of ‘jo’ in the home of Starbucks.
 Compared to New Zealand, coffee sizes come in a variety of sizes, with the biggest being bigger than my own head.